 I went home with directions to keep my scalp dry.
 Use a hairdryer.
 Wash my hair every day with regular shampoo, not baby shampoo.
 Use the lice-killing shampoo once a week, Yes, if I wanted to I could come back once a week and she’d do it.
 Boil the bedding or put it aside for at least two weeks.
 Immediately I went to the dry cleaners with my goose down pillow.
 This was a new one purchased in Manila and advertised as treated for mites.

 The next day I went back to the hospital for the rest of the blood tests since I’d already paid for them.
 Who knows when they might come in handy.

 “I thought it might be lice,” another friend said.
 “When I was a child I had black under my fingernails from scratching the lice on my scalp.
 I didn’t want to say anything because suggesting someone might have lice sounds so awful.”

 I was sad for my friend, who’d often been ashamed as a child, whereas I didn’t feel the infestation was any reflection on me.
 The people at the hairdresser’s seemed to think it was funny that the one with head lice was the “rich American.”

-In the end I was grateful not to be digging into my scalp and berating myself for doing it, grateful that I didn’t have diabetes or nerves having seizures on my head.
-I was just wondering it actually I was the idiot.
+In the end, I was grateful not to be digging into my scalp and berating myself for doing it, grateful that I didn’t have diabetes or nerves having seizures on my head.
+I was just wondering if actually I was the idiot.